 - Triple Tap Home – This is an Accessibility Shortcut where you can activate a special function using the Home button.
 At the Senior Tech Club, we recommend activating the Magnifier using this shortcut.
 See Recipe #130 How to Use the iPhone Magnifier.

 The Future Home

-The physical Home button is disappearing in future versions of the iPhone.
+The physical Home button is disappearing in current versions of the iPhone.
 This is starting with iPhone X and later.
 To unlock you will use Face ID and swipe up from the bottom of the screen to go Home.
 If you want to go to the Home screen from an app, you will swipe up from the bottom of the screen.

-2 Sleep/Wake Button
+2 Sleep/Wake or Side Button

 Press once to wake up your device or to put it to sleep.
 See Recipe #100 Sleep and Shutdown

 Press and hold to shut down your device See Recipe #100 Sleep and Shutdown

 Press twice to decline an incoming call See Recipe #125 Making and Receive Calls

 Refer to the iPhone X Cheat Sheet for a summary of the new actions including summoning Siri and more.